kp9001/awesome/README.md

 ## Installation

-Disclaimer: This was set up on Debian 10, so it is conceivable that it will not work on all distros in this exact form.

 Awesome can be installed from your linux repository

 ```
 sudo apt install awesome
 ```

+or it can be built following instructions on the original awesome git repository.
 To copy this confuguration, clone the git repository into your `.config`

 ```
 cd $HOME/.config